felicialuo/quick-draw-dataflow/quick-draw/README.md

 # 'Quick, Draw!'
 Dataset Playground

+Refer to the [original repository](https://github.com/gxercavins/dataflow-samples/tree/master/quick-draw) for instructions running this code in GCP.

 The main idea of this example is to use Dataflow to explore the [Quick, Draw!](https://towardsdatascience.com/quick-draw-the-worlds-largest-doodle-dataset-823c22ffce6b) dataset.
 This is a Google initiative to collect user-made doodles belonging to different categories such as places, animals, etc. It can be accessed through the [GitHub page](https://github.com/googlecreativelab/quickdraw-dataset) and it's also hosted on a public [GCS Bucket](https://console.cloud.google.com/storage/browser/quickdraw_dataset).
 Projects revolving around this dataset have been focused on Machine Learning and trying to predict what is being sketched (see the game [here](https://quickdraw.withgoogle.com/#)).
 In our case, we are going to focus on the [owl drawings'](https://quickdraw.withgoogle.com/data/owl) raw data, convert them to images and save them in `png` format (147,654 files).
-We'll use the Python SDK for the convenience to use libraries such as `json` or `Pillow`.
+The workflow was tested in a local environment.

 ![screenshot from 2018-09-02 20-16-55](https://user-images.githubusercontent.com/29493411/44959774-8fa4de00-aef4-11e8-9516-448117a52ebc.png)

 ## Quickstart

+Before running the code locally, [install and initialize the gcloud CLI](https://cloud.google.com/sdk/docs/install), if you haven't already.
+Then follow the instructions to [set up application default credentials in local development environment](https://cloud.google.com/docs/authentication/provide-credentials-adc#local-dev).

 Set up [authentication](https://cloud.google.com/docs/authentication/) your preferred way and install the following Python packages